sawanruparel/web-presence/docs/api/access-control-api.md

 ## Migration from JSON Config

-To migrate from the existing `access-control.json` file to the database:
+To migrate from the existing configuration to the database:

 ```bash
 # Run the migration script